Post-reduction inference for confidence sets of models: Numerical comparisons

 \subsection{Experimental design}

 This section explores the numerical performance of the approaches based on the co-sufficient and ancillary separations relative to the simpler approach based on sample splitting, which inevitably discards relevant information.
 We focus on the Gaussian linear model of \S \ref{secExplicitGaussian}.
-Conditional on all signal variables surviving the reduction phase, all three approaches have the correct theoretical coverage probability for sufficiently large sample size, but the approach based on the ancillary separation is expected to be more sensitive to estimation of the error variance in small samples, as discussed in \S \ref{secCombine}.
+Conditional on all signal variables surviving the reduction phase, all three approaches have the correct theoretical coverage probability for sufficiently large sample size, but the approach based on the ancillary separation is expected to be more sensitive to estimation of the error variance in small samples, as discussed at the end of the previous section.
 The extent of this effect is uncovered through simulation in idealised settings.
-The approach based on sample splitting discards information at both the reduction phase and the model assessment phase, and will therefore discard signal variables with higher probability in the initial phase for an encompassing set $\hat{\mathcal{E}}$ of given size, or conversely, include more variables in $\hat{\mathcal{E}}$ for a fixed probability $\pr(\mathcal{E}^* \subseteq \hat{\mathcal{E}})$.
+The approach based on sample splitting discards information at both the reduction phase and the model assessment phase, and in small samples will therefore discard signal variables with higher probability in the initial phase for an encompassing set $\hat{\mathcal{E}}$ of given size, or conversely, include more variables in $\hat{\mathcal{E}}$ for a fixed probability $\pr(\mathcal{E}^* \subseteq \hat{\mathcal{E}})$.